 • Cat toys: Try a variety and see which ones your cat prefers.
 Store the toy collection out of sight and give your cat a few at a time.
 Rotate them every few days to provide variety and keep your cats interest.
 There are lots of interactive and puzzle toys that can be especially effective, but a simple cardboard box or a paper bag can provide hours of kitty entertainment!
 You can also hide toys for the cat to find on her own.

 • Interactive play is a great way to keep your cat entertained while strengthening the bond between you.
 By encouraging her to leap and pounce and run around the house, you help your feline stay fit.
+For tips on starting to train your cat to do tricks, read more about Cat Training Basics or download the resource here.

 • Try catnip and see if your cat responds – not all cats do.
 If she does, use it in toys or just sprinkle it around occasionally.
 Sometimes honeysuckle works for cats that don’t respond to catnip.
 Cat grass (also known as oat grass or wheat grass) is another way to bring a little of the outdoors inside.